Cherry Valley O-scale: Meetings

 Meetings are held each Tuesday evening.
 Business meetings are typically held on the second Tuesday of the month.

 Open House events

-Every year, the club traditionally has several "Open House" weekends near the end of the year, in conjunction with the Merchantville annual Christmas parade and Tree Lighting ceremony.
+Every year, the club traditionally has several "Open House" weekends near the end of the year.
+Some years in conjunction with the Merchantville annual Christmas parade and Tree Lighting ceremony.
 The first such Open House weekends were held Friday and Saturday, November 9–10 and 16-17, 1962.
-Admission is free (donations requested).
+Current open house schedule is usually the first weekend(s) in December and January.
+Additional date(s) is during the church's annual fall festival.
+Admission is free (donations appreciated).

 O-scale Swap Meet events

-The Club hosts two O-scale-only "Swap Meets" a year, usually on a single first Saturday in both March and October.
-Admission to the Dealer's Hall is set at $5, and includes a tour of the layout.
-No meet has been scheduled for 2017.
+The Club formerly held two O-scale-only "Swap Meets" a year, usually on a single first Saturday in both March and October.
+Admission was charged to the Dealer's Hall, and included a tour of the club layout.
+Meets were discountinued after 2016.

 Membership

-Club membership is open to everyone over the age of 18.
-Annual dues is $150.00 and new members have a six-month probation period.
+Club membership is open to everyone over the age of 18 with an interest in scale model railroading.
+Prior experience is encouraged.
+Annual dues is $150.00.
+New members have a six-month probation period to fulfill for consideration as full membership.